-4. Implement an environmental water quality monitoring program commencing in identified high risk areas.
+Implement an environmental water quality monitoring program commencing in areas identified as giving rise to a higher likelihood of risk.

 Environmental water quality monitoring can provide invaluable data regarding the functioning of onsite wastewater systems in a location, as well as data regarding the impacts of wastewater on the local environment.
 This data can then be used to prioritise compliance monitoring activities as well as assist in the planning of the provision of sewerage infrastructure by the local water authority.